 455 8.3% (D) Recent secondary education

-- admitted solely on the basis of ATAR
+- admitted solely on the basis of selection rank (ATAR plus any applicable adjustment factors)

-- admitted where both ATAR and additional criteria were considered
+- admitted where both selection rank (ATAR plus any applicable adjustment factors) and additional criteria such as interviews, auditions etc. were considered

 - admitted on the basis of other criteria only